- View/Download as PDF

 - Atherton Union, which incorporates the University bookstore, food service operations, a 24-hour computer lab, meeting rooms, and student lounges.
 Additional facilities include the Efroymson Diversity Center, Internship and Career Services, the Division of Student Affairs, the Office of International Student Services, and offices for residence life, Greek life, and student leadership and service.

-- Campus housing, including Residential College, Ross Hall, University Terrace, the Apartment Village (for juniors and seniors), Fairview House (for sophomores), and fraternity and sorority houses.
+- Campus housing, including Irvington House, Fairview House, Residential College, University Terrace, the Apartment Village, and fraternity and sorority houses.

 - Holcomb Observatory and Planetarium.
 The observatory’s 38-inch telescope is one of the largest in the state.